cmbuckley/cmbuckley.github.io/_posts/2009-05-27-spacing-out-camelcase-in-php.md

 categories:
   - Computing
 ---
-Here’s a nifty function to put spaces in your CamelCased words:
+Here's a nifty function to put spaces in your CamelCased words:

 ```php
 function spacify($camel, $glue = ' ') {